habinari/Kanami/README.md

 ## Versioning

-I use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/kabi404/kanami/tags).

 ## Authors

 * **Javier Parada** - *All* - [kabi404](https://github.com/kabi404)

+See also the list of [contributors](https://github.com/kabi404/kanami/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the **MIT** - see the  [LICENSE](https://github.com/kabi404/kanami/blob/master/LICENSE) file for details.